Flora Vista & Red Rose Way, Santa Barbara, CA

 431 Flora Vista Dr, Santa Barbara, CA 93109

-Some plants take two or three plantings before you land on the right micro-climate.
+Some plants take two or three plantings before you discover the right micro-climate for the plant to thrive.
 To reduce the impact of gophers - plant Salvias or other members of the mint family.

 California Native Plant Society - Calscape.org

-Santa Barbara Mesa Insectary Garden - Calscape List - this nicely illustrated list includes 36 of your 64 plants, it does not include all the hybrids, nor plants from Baja California.
+Santa Barbara Mesa Insectary Garden - Calscape List - this nicely illustrated list includes 46 of our plants, it does not include all the hybrids, nor plants from Baja California.

 Calscape Santa Barbara Mesa Insectary Garden Plant List Link